Stryxus/Blaze/README.md

 #### Requirements
 - Windows 10 1909 or later
 - Visual Studio Preview 2019
-- C++ with Cmake, Clang and CLI
+- C++ with Cmake, Clang and CLR
-- .NET 5 RC1 SDK
+- .NET 5 RC2 SDK
-- Change NUglify to .netstandard2.1
+- Change NUglify and FFMpegCore targetframework to .netstandard2.1, this is found inside the csproj for each project.
 - [Download FFmpeg 4.3](https://ffmpeg.zeranoe.com/builds/) Dev for Windows x64 and extract the 'include' and 'lib' folders into the 'ffmpeg' folder under the solution directory
 - Run ```build.cmd``` once in the Visual Studio x64 Developer Tools Command Line and when strange errors occure.